Updated

-People face liability for burglary merely by entering the building or vehicle with the intent to commit one of these crimes, even if they do not follow through with their planned crime.
+You face liability for burglary merely by entering the building or vehicle intending to commit one of these crimes, even if you do not follow through with your planned crime.

 Penalties

-A burglary charge may be plea bargained down to a lesser offense or possibly a dismissal in some cases.
+In some cases, a burglary charge may be plea-bargained down to a lesser offense or possibly a dismissal.
 Otherwise, the punishment depends on where the burglary took place:

 Residence | Category B felony: